Risvana/abhith.net/Blog/Hunting security bugs in an old web application/README.md

 - Email Subscription
 - Contact form

 In which Contact form input didn't touch database since only email alert configured.
 So for the other two server-side input validation tightened.
-And we tried some ethical hacking attempts but all of them blocked by **[Sucuri][3]**.
+We also tried some ethical hacking attempts but all of them got blocked by **[Sucuri][3]**.

 Checked the site security status in the [Asafaweb](https://asafaweb.com/) and the result screenshot is given below,
 ![asfaweb-result][4]
-And did the recommended changes for the **Request Validation**.
-All the updates deployed but in the same evening, it again happened.
+Recommended changes for **Request Validation** were done and all the updates were deployed but on the same evening, it happened again!!

 ### Next steps
 Since the project was kind of outdated, the manager asked us to estimate for the project migration into Umbraco since we couldn't find anything suspicious in the coding, YET.
-So I delegated the estimation task to my colleague and started to look in the HTTP log downloaded from the **[Everleap][2]**.
+So I delegated the estimation task to my colleague and started to have a look in the HTTP log downloaded from the **[Everleap][2]**.

 ### Turning point
 The log file contained 10k+ lines, my first search was for "POST" requests.
 While navigating through search results I noticed a get request with parameter contains web.config.
 The log for the same was,